 Our research shows that many organizations don’t recognize purchasing as a strategic business function that warrants its own carefully structured process and procedures.
 Many times, purchasing takes place outside the realm of accounting, and as the transaction is processed, payables staff are often left chasing down paper or email evidence that the purchase was ever authorized in the first place.

-Our upcoming webinar is designed to shed light on the approval process itself, and how it can be leveraged to tame out of policy spend and inefficient, expensive manual detective work.
+This webinar recording is designed to shed light on the approval process itself, and how it can be leveraged to tame out of policy spend and inefficient, expensive manual detective work.

 In this webinar you will learn: